-(3) Includes related party amounts of \$337 (January 1, 2003 - December 4, 2003), \$131 (December 5, 2003 - December 31, 2003), \$1,324 (year ended December 31, 2004), \$176 (year ended December 31, 2005) and \$117 and \$0 (six months ended June 30, 2005 and 2006, respectively).
+Includes related party amounts of \$337 (January 1, 2003 - December 4, 2003), \$131 (December 5, 2003 - December 31, 2003), \$1,324 (year ended December 31, 2004), \$176 (year ended December 31, 2005) and \$117 and \$0 (six months ended June 30, 2005 and 2006, respectively).

-(4) Basic and diluted earnings (loss) per share have been calculated in accordance with the SEC rules for initial public offerings.
+Basic and diluted earnings (loss) per share have been calculated in accordance with the SEC rules for initial public offerings.
 These rules require that the weighted average share calculation give retroactive effect to any changes in our capital structure.
-Therefore, weighted average shares for purposes of the basic and diluted earnings per share calculation, has been adjusted to reflect the for-one stock split we expect to effect immediately prior to this offering and the issuance of the shares of our common stock being offered hereby.
+Therefore, weighted average shares for purposes of the basic and diluted earnings per share calculation has been adjusted to reflect the six-forone stock split we expect to effect immediately prior to this offering and the issuance of the 6,500,000 shares of our common stock being offered hereby.
+Weighted average shares for purposes of the proforma diluted per share calculations have also been adjusted to reflect the sale of all of the shares subject to the irrevocable standby stock purchase agreement with Thermo Funding Company and all of the shares subject to our pre-emptive rights offering as if such sales occurred on December 5, 2003.

-- (5) Prior to January 1, 2006, we and Predecessor were treated as a partnership for federal income tax purposes.
+(5) Prior to January 1, 2006, we and Predecessor were treated as a partnership for federal income tax purposes.
 A partnership passes through essentially all taxable income and losses to its partners or members and does not pay federal income taxes at the partnership level.
 Historical income tax expense consists mainly of foreign, state and local income taxes.
 On January 1, 2006, we elected to be taxed as a C corporation.
 For comparative purposes, we have included a pro forma provision for income taxes assuming we (or Predecessor) had been taxed as a C corporation for the year ended December 31, 2005 and the six months ended June 30, 2005.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Income Taxes" and Note 13 to our consolidated financial statements. - (6) Average monthly revenue per user measures service revenues per month divided by the average number of subscribers during that month.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Income Taxes" and Note 13 to our consolidated financial statements.

+- (6) Average monthly revenue per user measures service revenues per month divided by the average number of subscribers during that month.
 Average monthly revenue per user as so defined may not be similar to average monthly revenue per user as defined by other companies in our industry, is not a measurement under GAAP and should be considered in addition to, but not as a substitute for, the information contained in our statement of operations.
 We believe that average monthly revenue per user provides useful information concerning the appeal of our rate plans and service offerings and our performance in attracting and retaining high value customers. - (7) We define churn rate as the aggregate number of our retail subscribers (excluding Simplex customers and customers of the independent gateway operators) who cancel service during a month, divided by the average number of retail subscribers during the month.
 Others in our industry may calculate churn rate differently.
 Churn rate is not a measurement under GAAP and should be considered in addition to, but not as a substitute for, the information contained in our statement of operations.
-We believe that churn rate provides useful information concerning customer satisfaction with our services and products.

-(8) EBITDA represents earnings before interest, income taxes, depreciation and amortization.
+We believe that churn rate provides useful information concerning customer satisfaction with our services and products. - (8) EBITDA represents earnings before interest, income taxes, depreciation and amortization.
 EBITDA does not represent and should not be considered as an alternative to GAAP measurements, such as net income, and our calculations thereof may not be comparable to similarly entitled measures reported by other companies.